DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-iv12397/README.md

 ## **Week 10:**
 * This week, we were introduced to growth of functions.
-1. Using Big-O, Big-Ω and Big-
+	- Using Big-O, Big-Ω and Big-ϴ
+	-

 - **_"A smile can change a life."_**